-Notes: = p < 0.01, = p < 0.05, = p < 0.1 All regressions include occupation-region and region-time fixed effects.
+Notes: \\\ = p < 0.01, \\\ = p < 0.05, \ = p < 0.1 All regressions include occupation-region and region-time fixed effects.
 SE clustered at the occupation-region level.
 Columns 1 and 3 show 2SLS regressions for the dependent variable of log employment of all college graduates in India while columns 2 and 4 count only college graduates who are between 25 and 40.
 Main explanatory variable is the log number of Indian college graduates, who migrated to the US in the past 5 years to work in occupation o.
 Demand Control is defined in equation 3.
 Sample is restricted to occupations that are high-skill intensive.
 Final sample includes 38 occupations, 30 Indian states and 5 periods.
 We only include occupation-region pairs where workers are found in at least one year.
 The instrument exploits variation in the H-1B cap as a time shifter.
 Data for India, from the National Sample Surveys (1994, 2000, 2005, 2010 and 2012), and data for the US from the US Census (1990, 2000), and the American Community Survey (2005, 2010, 2012).
 The H-1B cap changes are as recorded by the Department of Homeland Security.
 Details of the data construction can be found in Appendix A.3.
 Panel A shows the primary specifications with two alternative instruments.
 In columns 1 and 2, as in equation 7, we capture the demand for migrants by looking at the flow of college-educated workers from all other countries to the US.
-In columns 3 and 4, we modify the instrument to be the number of migrants from other countries by occupation, as in equations 9 and 8.
+In columns 3 and 4, we modify the instrument to be the number of migrants from other countries by occupation.
+In panel B, we reformulate the explanatory variable and the instrumental variable to be reweighted by the baseline region-share of Indians in a specific occupation, as in equations 9 and 8.
 Columns 1 and 2 shows results where the time-shifter in the instrument is the H-1B stock.
 Columns 3 and 4 shows results where the time-shifter in the instrument is the number of non-Indian migrants to the US.